2.13.4 Jazz Studies Major – (Voice) Upper Division Examination (UDE)

 All undergraduate Jazz Studies (Voice) majors and concentrations must pass the Upper Divisional Exam (UDE) before advancing to the 3000 level of voice study.
-The UDE assessment takes place during finals week no later than the fourth semester of study.
+The UDE is in the format of an end-of-semester jury which takes place during finals week no later than the fourth semester of study.
 Transfer students may be assessed in an earlier semester at the discretion of their teachers, but not earlier than the fourth semester of study overall and not later than their fourth semester at UNT.

 2.12.6 Requirements for switching to arranging emphasis